+During the past 30 years, global sports have become "big business".
+Regardless of continent in the world, many club owners have a financial background and see their investments in sports as a valuable asset they want to make money on.
 However, despite this increased financialization, there are strong counter forces.
-Many sport clubs are driven by passionate interests where supporters want to maintain historical community identities and there are also public organizations on both state and city levels that have highlighted the risks of too much financialization.
+Many sport clubs are driven by passionate interests where supporters want to maintain historical community identities.
 This tension between financial investments and passionate interests is at the core of this course.
 The recent failure of the European Super League project demonstrates that this is one of the most strategic issues within the global football community.
 We also see how the tensions between financial investments and passionate interests are discussed in relation to Olympic Games and other large sport events.

 Course Date & Time